L4w1i3t/Alter-Ego-AI/README.md

 ---

 ALTER EGO is a digital interactive AI interface that allows you to converse and communicate with a replication of any personality you so desire.
 It seamlessly blends speech recognition, dynamic text and voice generation, and matching avatars to maximize the user experience.
-This program utilizes OpenAI, ElevenLabs, Microsoft Azure Speech-to-text, and roberta-base go_emotions technologies in order to bring characters and personas to life.
+This program utilizes OpenAI GPT and Whisper, ElevenLabs, Microsoft Azure Speech-to-Text (Formerly), and roberta-base go_emotions technologies in order to bring characters and personas to life.

 ---